 8. Ortovox Piz BOE Light Tec Insulated Jacket – Men’s

 This is a great lightweight jacket for hikers, climbers, skiers, and practically any other high mountains activity.
 The shell is Pertex Quantum fabric (100% polyamide), tightly woven and extremely windproof and abrasion-resistant.
 But you should know that it is very pleasant, light, and soft to touch material.
-You have a high water-resistance as well but this is not a waterproof fabric.
+You have a high water-resistance as well but this is not waterproof fabric.

 Underneath the shell you have an 88% virgin Swisswool insulation with the weight-to-insulation ratio 60 g/m², combined with 12% polyactide.
-They introduced such an insulation in 2011, and you have excellent thermal properties and optimum climate comfort.
+They introduced such insulation in 2011, and you have excellent thermal properties and optimum climate comfort.
 Note that they also restrict themselves to the regional origin of this insulation.
-This is an odor-resistant insulation which is better than synthetic.
-They claim that such an insulation can absorb up to 35% of its own weight in moisture yet without you feeling wet to the touch!
+This is odor-resistant insulation that is better than synthetic.
+They claim that such insulation can absorb up to 35% of its own weight in moisture yet without you feeling wet to the touch!

 The hood is elastic and you have elastic cuffs and an elastic hem.
 This is not a bulky jacket and you can easily use it underneath any waterproof shell jacket, or you can use it as a top layer.
 This jacket is made in Europe.
 The average weight is 12.3 oz (349 g) and the fit is athletic, but you still have enough room for a mid or even heavy layer underneath it.

 9. Outdoor Research Men’s Alpine Down Hooded Jacket